Eileen A. Joy

-Eileen A. Joy (a.k.a.
-Eileen A Fradenburg Joy) is a specialist in Old English literary studies and cultural studies and is the publisher and founding director of Punctum Books: spontaneous acts of scholarly combustion.
+Eileen A. Joy (also Eileen A. Fradenburg Joy; born 1962) is an American literary critic who is a specialist in Old English literary studies and cultural studies and is the publisher and founding director of Punctum Books: spontaneous acts of scholarly combustion.

 She holds a B.A. in English from Virginia Commonwealth University (1984), an M.F.A. in Fiction from Virginia Commonwealth University (1992) and a Ph.D. in Medieval Literature and Intellectual History from University of Tennessee (2001) with a dissertation Beowulf and the Floating Wreck of History.
 She is the founder of the BABEL Working Group and is co-editor of postmedieval: a journal of medieval cultural studies.

 Research interests

-Joy's research interests also span poetry and poetics, intellectual history, ethics, affects, embodiments, queer studies, object/thing studies, the ecological, post-humanisms, and open access scholarly communications.
+Joy's research interests also span poetry and poetics, intellectual history, ethics, affects, embodiment, queer studies, object/thing studies, the ecological, post-humanisms, and open access scholarly communications.